Tail (song)

 "Tail" (Korean: 꼬리; RR: Kkori; stylized in all caps) is a song by South Korean singer and songwriter Sunmi.
-It was released as a standalone single on February 23, 2021 through Abyss Company.
+It was released as a standalone single on February 23, 2021, through Abyss Company.
 "Tail" was made available for digital download and streaming, and includes the B-side track "What the Flower".
 Both recordings were written by Sunmi, with additional production credits handled by Frants on "Tail" and Hong Song-jin on the B-side.
+The song is also notable for its distinctive choreography.

 Musically, "Tail" is a dance and city pop song which conveys her instinctive feelings regarding love, similar to how "animals use their tail to express their emotions".
 Commercially, "Tail" peaked at number 22 on the Gaon Digital Chart.

 Background and release

 On February 2, 2021, Sunmi's agency Makeus Entertainment (now named Abyss Company), stated that Sunmi is preparing to comeback at the end of February with a new release.
 On February 10, the singer announced the date of the release via Instagram.
 On February 15, the tracklist of the single was released.
 Concept photos and videos for both songs were released on February 17 and 18, as well as a track spoiler video the following day.
 The music video teaser for "Tail" was released on February 22, 2021.
 The single released digitally on February 23 along with the music video for the title track.